My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

-The night they gave my younger sister the money, the whole kitchen felt like it had been decorated for her future.
+The night they gave my sister the money, the kitchen looked like it had been decorated for her future.

-I should have known I was not there to celebrate with them.
+I should have known I had not been invited there to celebrate with them.

-Dad pushed the folder toward Sophie with both hands, like he was handing her a crown.
+My father pushed the folder toward Olivia with both hands, like he was handing her a crown.

 “Your tuition is covered,” he said proudly.
 “Apartment deposit, flights, living expenses.
-We don’t want you worrying about money in Paris.”
+We don’t want you worrying about money while you’re in Paris.”

-Sophie screamed so loudly she knocked her chair back.
+Olivia screamed so loudly her chair scraped backward.

-Dad laughed, smiling in that soft, proud way I had spent my whole life trying to earn.
+I had spent most of my life trying to earn it.

-I sat across from them and forced myself to smile.
+I sat across from them and smiled because that was what I had always been trained to do.

 Understand when I didn’t.